Liquid flow sensors for medical technology

 - Tubing deformation measurement

-- Should the measurement be invasive or non-invasive?
+- Whether the measurement should be invasive or non-invasive

-The Honeywell liquid flow sensor is ideal for applications that require high sensitivity for low flow ranges and allow non-invasive flow measurement.
+Honeywell liquid flow sensors are ideally suited for applications that require high sensitivity in low flow ranges and allow for non-invasive flow measurement.

-The following table provides a simple comparison between common flow sensor technologies as a guide for selecting the right flow sensor type based on application requirements.
+The following table provides a clear comparison of common flow sensor technologies and serves as a guide for selecting the most suitable flow sensor type based on application requirements.